 • Official Transcript: this can be obtained through the Registrar’s Office in the

 • Exam Scores: check to see what, if any, tests scores are required (i.e. GRE, Miller Analogies Test, MCAT, LSAT, GMAT).

 • Portfolio: some programs, such as those in the arts, require a portfolio which

 • Essays & Personal Statements: these writing samples should be taken very

 seriously.
 Your essays should be tailored to the specific schools to which you’re

 References: choose individuals (i.e. professors, advisors, internship supervisors) who have seen your best work and recognize your potential.
 Talk with them about your goals, and ask if they would be comfortable serving as a reference for you.
-Provide them with a resume, unofficial transcript, and work sample so they can see the extent of your achievements.
+Provide them with a résumé, unofficial transcript, and work sample so they can see the extent of your achievements.
 Be sure to give them plenty of time (at least 1 month) to complete their references for you, and provide reasonable deadlines.
 Also, include a stamped, addressed envelope for them to mail their recommendation forms.
 Remember to send your references a thank you note!

 Interview: some programs require an in-person interview before they make their final decision.
 It’s critical that you take time to practice!
-Take advantage of a practice interview session available through the Career Development Office 610-358-4595.
+Take advantage of a practice interview session available through the Career and Personal Development Office 610-358-4595.